swipswaps/ansible-role-letsencrypt-1/README.md

 nginx
 ======

-For setting up Nginx on an Ubuntu server.
+For setting up Nginx on an Ubuntu 14.04 or 16.04 server.

 Requirements